-More than 40 varieties of fruits and vegetables are grown on about 10 acres of gardens and orchard at the Country Life Center.
+More than 40 varieties of fruits and vegetables are grown on about 10 acres of gardens and orchard at the Wallace Farm.
 The produce is used in WCI’s two on-site kitchens, distributed to wholesale markets and grown for food-insecure Iowans through Garden for Good, a partnership with the Food Bank of Iowa, Eat Greater Des Moines and DMARC.

 Community-Building & Educational Programs

 - Hearts & Homes Historic Teas share household tips and issues of the day from the women’s section of the historic Wallaces’ Farmer farm journal.

 - Cooking Classes inspire cooks to use fresh, locally produced ingredients and expand their tastes.

 - Garden Workshops offer advice from local and regional experts to both new and experienced gardeners.